Taxing the rich for the poor is good economics: Siddaramaiah

-Bengaluru: Karnataka Chief Minister Siddaramaiah defended Wednesday the Congress’ five guarantees as “good economics” and that he believes in taxing the rich for the welfare of the poor.
+Chief Minister Siddaramaiah on Wednesday defended the Congress’ five guarantees as “good economics” and that he believes in taxing the rich for the welfare of the poor.

-Siddaramaiah elucidated his brand of economics during his reply to the motion of thanks on the Governor’s address in the Assembly.
+Siddaramaiah elucidated his brand of economics during his reply to the motion of thanks to the Governor’s address in the Assembly.

 The CM said JD(S) state president H D Kumaraswamy had coined the term “Siddanomics” to describe his approach towards the state finances.